cast-org/figuration/site/4.0/get-started/accessibility.md

 group: get-started
 ---

-Figuration follows common web standards and---with minimal extra effort---can be used to create sites that are accessible to those using <abbr title="Assistive Technology" class="initialism">AT</abbr>.
+Figuration follows common web standards and—with minimal extra effort—can be used to create sites that are accessible to those using <abbr title="Assistive Technology" class="initialism">AT</abbr>.

 <div class="h3 cf-toc-header">Page Contents</div>